Swansea City ace Andre Ayew set to return for play-offs

 "We're still on course I guess and hopefully we can get the last bit right."

-Swansea face relegation-haunted Derby County at the Liberty Stadium on Saturday before they end the regular season at already promoted Watford on 8 May.
+Swansea faces relegation-haunted Derby County at the Liberty Stadium on Saturday before they end the regular season at already promoted Watford on 8 May.

 "We still want to win the next two games," Cooper added.

-"The league position that you finish in will have an effect on your play-offs because our league is so unpredictable and I said at the weekend that if you assume you get the opposite.
+"The league position that you finish it will have an effect on your play-offs because our league is so unpredictable and I said at the weekend that if you assume you get the opposite."

 "But we want to use the remainder of the domestic campaign and the lead into the play-off games as a productive period and be the best we can be."